Jean-Léon-Allie, o.m.i. Library

 As a research library, our institution seeks to embrace the principal languages and intellectual traditions in its fields of concentration (i.e. theology, philosophy, canon law and related topics).
 Beyond these specialties, the user will also find general works in other disciplines.

 A non-circulating research facility, the library serves an international student population with a high percentage of students at the post-graduate level.
 Our location in Ottawa provides a unique opportunity for our students to partake of the riches of other government and research libraries.
-To name only a few, these include Library and Archives Canada, the library of the Dominican College, and those of the University of Ottawa and Carleton University (the latter two are available on-line from terminals within our own library).
+To name only a few, these include Library and Archives Canada, the library of the Dominican College, and those of the University of Ottawa and Carleton University.